Local resetting with geometric confinement: Evolution equations for the mean density profiles

 Notice that the exchange correlations vanish from both equations for $\e=D=1$.
 In this case at sites $\el\ne0$ (in the ``bulk'' of the system) Eqs. (\ref{eq:bath_den_simple}) and (\ref{eq:tracer_den_simple}) reduce to

 and

 where the last term in the $\t_{\el}$ equation comes from Eq. (\ref{eq:chi_tilde}) for $\el\ne0$.
 With the effect of correlations eliminated from Eq. (\ref{eq:trivial rho eqn-1}) for $\r_{\el}$, we can now solve it independently of Eq. (\ref{eq:trivial tau eqn-1}) for $\t_{\el}$.
 Imposing periodic boundary conditions and bath particle number conservation $\sum_{\el=0}^{L-1}\r_{\el}=N$ yields the stationary solution $\overline{\r}$.
 Equation (\ref{eq:trivial tau eqn-1}) for $\t_{\el}$ is nearly identical to the one considered in \cite{Miron2021}, which studied identical particles undergoing diffusion and local resetting.
 For a finite particle density and large $L$, the stationary density profile obtained there using the MF approximation was found to be remarkably similar to the empirical profile obtained via numerical simulations of the model's dynamics, a result which was later validated in \cite{Pelizzola_2021}.
 Together with the support provided by the numerical evidence presented in Sec. \ref{sec:Main-results}, when local resetting is the only source for correlations, as in Eqs. (\ref{eq:trivial tau eqn-1}) and (\ref{eq:trivial rho eqn-1}), the MF approximation seems to become exact in the thermodynamic limit.
 Applying the MF approximation to the ``full'' Eqs. (\ref{eq:trivial rho eqn-1}) and (\ref{eq:trivial tau eqn-1}), which contain general overtaking rates and general bath and tracer diffusion rates, is correspondingly expected to provide an increasingly accurate description of the model as $\e,D\ra1$.
+We comment that for $\e=1$ but a general $D \ne 1$, Eq. (\ref{eq:tracer_den_simple}) still contains correlations between the tracer occupation at site $\el$ and the bath occupation at the origin.